Beat Old Man Winter at His Own Game

 Staying clean has two components, your body and your clothing.
 When your skin is clean it removes the layers of dead skin cells that can act like an insulator and it keeps the pores clear so they can do their job of creating and releasing sweat.
 Keeping your clothing clean helps it perform as it was designed.
 Most insulating clothing needs to let moisture in the form of vapor escape through the fabric to avoid becoming damp, which will reduce its ability to trap warm air in its insulation.
 Dirty or wet clothing also reduces the insulation’s ability to trap and hold warm air next to the body.

 The “C” can also stand for Cover.
 The majority of the heat radiated by your body goes out from your head, hands, and feet.
 You have probably felt how putting on a hat on a cold windy day very quickly makes you feel warmer.
 That is because you are trapping the warmth escaping from your scalp.
 Your best head covering is both windproof and will trap air either in the fabric or in the empty space above your head.
-For your hands, mittens are warmer than gloves as they expose more surface area to the air you are trying to warm up.
-For your feet use wool socks or a wicking liner sock and a synthetic insulating sock.
+For your hands, mittens are warmer than gloves as gloves expose more surface area to the air you are trying to warm up.
+Keeping fingers together in a single space to keep them warm is more efficient than separating them.
+For your feet, use wool socks or a wicking liner sock and a synthetic insulating sock.

 O IS FOR OVERHEATING OR OVEREXERTION

 If you exercise too much, or don’t let enough heat escape from your body, you will sweat more than usual.
 This will cause several problems.
 Your skin will get wet and can cool by evaporation while still active, or by conduction if your body temperature drops enough that the heat of the water goes back into the skin.
+Significant perspiration will also inhibit your clothing’s ability to keep you warm and it increases the risk of dehydration.
 So, avoid overheating by either keeping your activity level moderate or vent the heat from your body by opening layers.